 ‘Critical reading, critical writing’ is a course that will teach you a lot about technique and craft and the hard work that goes into books.
 It’s also one where we'll be able to have wider discussions about ideas, meaning, artistry and all the things that make great writing so special.

-The ‘Critical reading, critical writing’ course will be taught be Galley Beggar co-director and Guardian journalist Sam Jordison.
+The ‘Critical reading, critical writing’ course is a London-based class taught by Galley Beggar co-director and Guardian journalist Sam Jordison.
 Places will be limited to 20 people per class, and the course will run for a six-month period, with six classes to a course (running for two hours per session).
-For the autumn course (beginning November 2018), the books we’ll be studying are:
+For the autumn course (beginning November 2019), the selected titles are:

-Fees and places.
-The course cost is £150 and spaces are limited to 20 people.* To read more and book a place on the course, click on the links below:
+To read more and book a place on the course, click on the link below: